genetic-reverse-engineer/genetic-reverse-engineer.github.io/index.markdown

 ## Start Here - Biology

 > A Note: I studied AP Biology and AP Chemistry in high school.
+Though the content isn't fresh, I needed to recall significant portions of it to complete 7.01, and I learned quite a few things that were new to the field since I studied Biology.
+>
-Though the content isn't fresh, I needed to recall significant portions of it to complete the below class.
-If you have absolutely no biology or chemistry experience, you will need to find additional courses to satisfy the basics in each.
+> If you have absolutely no biology or chemistry experience, you will need to find additional courses to satisfy the basics in each.
+5.111SC (below, which I didn't take) may be the right foundation for Chemistry.
+I have not looked for an analog in Biology.

 * [x] [5.111SC - Principles of Chemical Science](https://ocw.mit.edu/courses/5-111sc-principles-of-chemical-science-fall-2014/) (Catherine Drennan, Fall 2014)
    * The lectures make this look roughly equivalent to high school AP Chemistry, or at least overlap heavily.
 I'm going to assume I remember enough of this and then return to it if I determine otherwise.
 If your Chemistry is really weak or non-existent, maybe start here...
 * [x] [7.01 - Getting up to Speed in Biology](https://openlearninglibrary.mit.edu/courses/course-v1:OCW+Pre-7.01+1T2020/about) - Do this first
     * Definitely had to do this; it's been 23 years since my last biology class.
 I tried starting with `7.016 - Introduction to Biology`, but the intro class gave me indications that the content would exceed my understanding at the time.
     * [My class notes](./notes/mit_ocw-7.01.md)
-    * I took this before the [5.12 - Organic Chemistry I](https://ocw.mit.edu/courses/5-12-organic-chemistry-i-spring-2005/) class.
-Should I have?
-I believe that this class was a gentle enough introduction to concepts in Biology and Chemistry with an AP Biology high school background.

 ## Prerequisites - Chemistry